-Social Services operates four core divisions providing an array of multi–generational services, from the “cradle to the rocking chair.”
+The Department of Social Services operates three core divisions and three community engagement programs providing an array of multi-generational services, from the “cradle to the rocking chair.”
 The department also supports collaborative efforts with an existing network of local non-profit organizations and human services agencies.

 - Aging & Disability Services

 FY24 – FY25 Nonprofit Capital Grant Program Applications are open!